SteelCompendium/data-md-dse/Bestiary/Monsters/Dragons/Statblocks/Gloom Dragon.md

           by the gloom dragon.
 Additionally, the enemy's Intuition score is treated as 1 lower for the purpose of resisting potencies until the end of the encounter.
-abilities:
-  - name: Breath of Brume
-    icon: 🔳
-    cost: Signature Ability
-    keywords:
-      - Area
-      - Magic
-      - Ranged
-    type: Main action
-    distance: 4 cube within 10
-    target: Each enemy and object in the area
-    effects:
-      - name: Effect
-        effect: Each target makes an **Agility test**.
-        t1: 14 cold damage; the target is dragonsealed (save ends)
-        t2: 11 cold damage; the target is dragonsealed (save ends)
-        t3: 6 cold damage
-      - effect: A dragonsealed creature has psychic weakness 3 and cold weakness 3.
-          Additionally, the area is filled with magical darkness.
-The dragon ignores concealment created by this darkness.
-  - name: Phantom Tail Swing
-    icon: 🗡
-    keywords:
-      - Charge
-      - Magic
-      - Melee
-      - Strike
-    type: Main action
-    distance: Melee 3
-    target: Two creatures or objects
-    effects:
-      - roll: Power Roll + 4
-        t1: 10 psychic damage; pull 2
-        t2: 15 psychic damage; pull 4
-        t3: 18 psychic damage; pull 6
-      - effect: The pull becomes a vertical slide.
-        cost: 3 Malice
-  - name: Visions in the Dark
-    icon: ❇️
-    cost: 5 Malice
-    keywords:
-      - Area
-      - Magic
-    type: Maneuver
-    distance: 10 burst
-    target: Each enemy in the area
-    effects:
-      - effect: Each target must be dragonsealed.
-Each target takes 3 psychic damage, and if they have I < 3 they immediately make a free strike against one ally of the dragon's choice.
-        name: Effect
-  - name: Encroaching Darkness
-    icon: ❗️
-    cost: 1 Malice
-    keywords:
-      - "-"
-    type: Free triggered action
-    distance: Self
-    target: Self
-    trigger: A creature within 10 squares moves.
-    effects:
-      - effect: The dragon moves two existing cubes of magical darkness they created up to 10 squares each.
-        name: Effect
-  - name: Enveloping Umbrage
-    icon: ☠️
-    cost: Villain Action 1
-    keywords:
-      - Area
-      - Magic
-    type: "-"
-    distance: 5 burst
-    target: Each enemy in the area
-    effects:
-      - roll: Power Roll + 4
-        t1: Pull 2; I < 2 frightened (EoT)
-        t2: Pull 4; I < 3 frightened (save ends)
-        t3: Pull 6; I < 4 frightened (save ends)
-  - name: Pall of Nightmares
-    icon: ☠️
-    cost: Villain Action 2
-    keywords:
-      - Area
-      - Magic
-    type: "-"
-    distance: 10 burst
-    target: Each enemy in the area
-    effects:
-      - roll: Power Roll + 4
-        t1: 6 psychic damage
-        t2: 11 psychic damage
-        t3: 14 psychic damage
-      - effect: Each target must be dragonsealed.
-Any target who has I < 3 is also dazed (save ends).
-        name: Effect
-  - name: Absence of All Light
-    icon: ☠️
-    cost: Villain Action 3
-    keywords:
-      - "-"
-    type: "-"
-    distance: Special
-    target: Special
-    effects:
-      - effect: The dragon disappears from the encounter map.
-The dragon and three hallucinatory illusions of themself then immediately reappear in unoccupied spaces on the encounter map, and the dragon and each illusion uses Breath of Brume.
-Each illusion is indistinguishable from the dragon except by supernatural means, has 1 Stamina, and has the dragon's speed.
-An illusion acts on the dragon's turns but can take only move actions.
-Once per round before or after using an ability, the dragon can trade places with any duplicate.
-        name: Effect
 ~~~